-Charges: The chairperson shall distribute copies of the charges to the members of the committee, read the charges aloud, and ask the student if he or she has received the charges.
-No charges shall be made other than the specific charges provided to the student at the meeting described in the Preliminary Procedures and on the formal letter sent to the student (described in the Hearing Procedure).
+Review of Alleged Violations: The chairperson shall distribute copies of the alleged violations to the members of the committee, read the alleged violations aloud, and ask the student if he or she has received the alleged violations.
+No alleged violations shall be made other than the specific alleged violations provided to the student at the meeting described in the Preliminary Procedures and on the formal notice letter sent to the student (described in the Hearing Procedure).
 If the answer is in the affirmative, the hearing shall proceed.
-If the answer is in the negative, the Administrator may present evidence to rebut the student's denial of notice.
+If the answer is in the negative, the Administrator may present information to rebut the student's denial of notice.
 The chairperson shall decide whether or not to proceed with the hearing.
-If the hearing must be rescheduled, it shall be held within five (5) days, unless otherwise mutually agreed upon.
+If the hearing must be rescheduled, it shall be held within five (5) days, unless otherwise mutually agreed upon by mutual concurrence of all parties.

-Plea: The student shall admit or deny each charge.
-If the student admits to each charge, and wishes to present no evidence of mitigating circumstances or other defense, the committee shall retire to make its decision.
-If the student denies any or all of the charges, or wishes to present evidence of mitigating circumstances, the hearing shall proceed.
+Plea: The student shall admit or deny each alleged violation.
+If the student admits to each violation, and wishes to present no information of mitigating circumstances or other defense, the Student Conduct Hearing Committee shall retire to make its decision.
+If the student denies any or all of the alleged violations, or wishes to present information of mitigating circumstances, the hearing shall proceed.

-Burdens of proof and of producing evidence: The Administrator has the burden of proving that each charge is true.
-The student shall be regarded as innocent of the charges until guilt is established by the Administrator by a preponderance of evidence.
-"Established by a preponderance of the evidence" means that the Administrator must persuade the committee that it is more probable than not that the charges are true.
-The Administrator has the initial burden of producing evidence to prove each charge.
-The Administrator must present the evidence in support of the charges first, and then the student must present evidence to refute the Administrator's evidence.
+Burden of Proof: The Administrator has the burden of proving that each charge is true.
+The student shall be regarded as innocent of the alleged violations until guilt is established by the Administrator by a preponderance of evidence.
+"Established by a preponderance of the evidence" means that the Administrator must persuade the Student Conduct Hearing Committee that it is more probable than not that the alleged violations are true.

-Arguments: First the Administrator, and then the student, shall be afforded an opportunity to make or waive an opening statement, i.e., give an outline of the charges and the facts to be proved.
+Arguments: First the Administrator, and then the student, shall be afforded an opportunity to make or waive an opening statement, i.e., give an outline of the alleged violations and the facts to be proved.
 The student may reserve his or her opening statement until after the Administrator has finished presenting the case for the College.
-After the opening statements, first the Administrator, and then the student, shall have the opportunity to present witnesses and other relevant evidence in support of the case presented.
+After the opening statements, first the Administrator, and then the student, shall have the opportunity to present witnesses and other relevant information in support of the case presented.

-Evidence: Formal rules of evidence shall not apply.
-All relevant evidence is admissible, including but not limited to testimony of witnesses, physical objects, police reports, photographs, copies of documents, and signed and dated declarations of witnesses shown to be unavailable to attend the hearing.
+Evidence: The Administrator has the initial burden of producing evidence to prove each charge.
+The Administrator must present the information in support of the alleged violations first, and then the student must present information to refute the Administrator's evidence.
+Formal rules of evidence shall not apply.
+All relevant information is admissible, including but not limited to testimony of witnesses, physical objects, police reports, photographs, copies of documents, and signed and dated declarations of witnesses shown to be unavailable to attend the hearing.

 Exclusion of Witnesses: Hearings shall be closed and confidential.
 Only persons participating in the hearing shall be present during the hearing.
 All witnesses shall be excluded except when testifying.
 Both the Administrator and the student shall be entitled to call witnesses presented by the other.

-A member of the committee may ask questions at any time upon recognition by the chairperson.
+A member of the Student Conduct Hearing Committee may ask questions at any time upon recognition by the chairperson.
 Either side may recall a witness, who again may be questioned by both parties and the committee.